 Basic Minimum FHA Appraisal Guidelines

-A FHA insured residential home must be habitable and in live in conditions with no building or code violations.
-The property must have accessibility without emcumbrance of an adjoining property via public ways.
-In the event if the residential property is not directly accessible by public ways, there needs to be an easement with the property providing direct access.
+If the appraiser fails an FHA appraisal, the appraiser will note it on his report and the buyer has the chance to get it fixed for a reinspection.
+An FHA-insured residential home must be habitable and in-live in conditions with no building or code violations.
+The property must have accessibility.
+Cannot have the encumbrance of an adjoining property via public ways.
+In the event, that the residential property is not directly accessible by public ways, there needs to be an easement with the property providing direct access.

-FHA appraisal guidelines also require that the subject property be clear of defective workmanship, and no foundation damage as well as structural damage caused by termites, water, or deferred maintenance.
+HUD guidelines also require that the subject property be clear of defective workmanship.
+No foundation damage as well as structural damage caused by termites, water, or deferred maintenance.

-FHA appraisal guidelines mandates that the roof have at least a 3 year life span left and have no missing shingles or tiles or have any sign of leakage.
+FHA appraisal guidelines mandates that the roof has at least a 3-year life span left.
+The roof cannot have any missing shingles or tiles or have any sign of leakage.

-FHA appraisal guidelines also require that the subject property have ample living space with separate living quarters, a full kitchen. and family entertainment area as well as properly working bathrooms with all electrical, plumbing, and HVAC in good operating order.
+HUD guidelines also require that the subject property has ample living space.
+The property requires separate living quarters and a full kitchen. and family entertainment area.

 Proper Sanitary Facilities And HVAC